Roussy–Lévy syndrome

 Roussy–Lévy syndrome, also known as Roussy–Lévy areflexic dystasia, is a rare disorder of humans that results in progressive muscle wasting.
-It is caused by mutation the s that code for proteins necessary for the functioning of the myelin sheath of the, affecting the conductance of nerve signals and resulting in loss of muscles' ability to move.
+It is caused by a mutation of the genes that code for proteins necessary for the functioning of the myelin sheath affecting the conductance of nerve signals and resulting in loss of muscles' ability to move.
 The condition affects people from infants through adults.

 Signs and symptoms

 Symptoms of the Roussy–Lévy syndrome mainly stem from damage and the resulting progressive muscle atrophy.
 Neurological damage may result in absent tendon reflexes (areflexia), some distal sensory loss and decreased excitability of muscles to galvanic and faradic stimulation.
 Progressive muscle wasting results in weakness of distal limb muscles (especially the peronei), gait ataxia, pes cavus, postural tremors and static tremor of the upper limbs and foot deformity.

 These symptoms frequently translate into delayed onset of ability to walk, loss of coordination and balance, foot drop, and foot-bone deformities.
 They are usually first observed during infancy or early childhood, and slowly progress until about age 30, at point progression may stop in individuals.